thoherr/FunctionalProgrammingInScala/README.md

 Tracking my exercises from the excellent book "Functional Programming in Scala" by Paul Chicano and Rúnar Bjarnason.

-This is probably the best book on functional programming with Scala.
+This is probably the best book on functional programming in Scala.

 The Exercises are structured in packages for each chapter of the book.
 I use IntelliJ, SBT and the Scala REPL.
+The .idea directory is excluded from the repo.